Snow dance: Reported Snow Dance success

 In January 2012, members of the Southern Ute Indian tribe met at Vail Village, in Vail, Colorado, with the hopes of bringing more snow to the nearby mountain.
 While the members of the tribe began their snow dance ritual, hundreds of people gathered to observe.
 It was reported that, as the ritual progressed, the snowfall increased.
 According to the Vail Mountain Marketing Director, the Southern Ute Indian Tribe had also performed a snow dance when the mountain originally opened during 1962.
 The success of the first snow dance ritual resulted in the second call on the tribe years later.

 Similarly, in 2014, a snow dance ritual was performed at the Sugar Pine State Park in Lake Tahoe by the Eagle Wings Native American dancers.
-According to the executive director of the Sierra State Parks Foundation, snow began to fall, unexpectedly, only a brief period after the ritual dance was performed.
+According to the executive director of the Sierra State Parks Foundation, snow began to fall, unexpectedly, for only a brief period after the ritual dance was performed.